Schulze-lab/Schulze-lab-website/index.md

 %}

 {% capture text %}
-The Schulze lab just started, but is growing.
+The Schulze lab is a dynamic team of Undergraduates, Master students, and Student Research Assistants.
 We promote a diversity of backgrounds, experiences, perspectives, cultures, identities, and ideas, all of which are invaluable to the advancement of scientific research.

 {%
   include link.html